 Hunstanton to Holme through to Thornham: This is just under a six-mile walk taking in a nature reserve, pretty village, an historical town, sand dunes and saltmarsh.
-In the Autumn, the scenery is breath-taking.
+In the autumn, the scenery is breath-taking.
 If driving, you can start this walk off at the car park in Old Hunstanton which is just off the main A149 Coast Road, east of Hunstanton.
 The walking route is waymarked, with the path along the coast being part of the Peddars Way and Norfolk Coast Path.
 Start the walk, by heading in an easterly direction, following the marked Norfolk Coast Path.
 The route takes in Holme Dunes National Nature Reserve and passes saltmarshes to Thornham village.
 If tired, you can catch the Coast Hopper bus back.

 A view of the coast line at NWT Holmes Dunes